LBNL-ETA/SimulatorToFMU/doc/userGuide/source/installation.rst

 4. Modelica compiler

-SimulatorToFMU has been tested on Windows with:
+SimulatorToFMU has been tested with:

   - Python 2.7.13
   - Python 3.5.0